Delivering Safe, Quality Construction For Generations

 New Energy Alliance (NEA) was formed through a joint venture between MJE and Balfour Beatty.
 NEA served as an alliance partner to National Grid for electrical installation and engineering in the Northeast Region.

-Great Lakes Line Builders, a subsidiary of Quanta Services, became a department of MJE.
+Great Lakes Line Builders, a subsidiary of Quanta Services, became part of MJE.

 M. J. Electric formed a Renewables Group to service the growing renewable energy market.